 While your pet is under anesthesia there will be a dedicated nurse anesthetist monitoring your pet from the time of induction until your pet is awake from anesthesia.
 This allows us to provide exceptional care and minimize the risk of anesthetic complications.

-- The Night of Surgery: All anesthetized patients typically remain in the hospital for at least one night to allow us to monitor their recovery from anesthesia and surgery.
-Visitation on the night of surgery is usually prohibited, as the patients are often medicated and need to The Emergency Clinic staff provides care during the overnight hours, following the surgeon’s treatment plan.
+The Night Following Surgery: All anesthetized patients typically remain in the hospital for at least one night to allow us to monitor their recovery from anesthesia and surgery.
+Visitation on the night of surgery is usually prohibited, as the patients are often medicated and need to rest.
+Emergency hospital staff provide care during the overnight hours, following the surgeon’s treatment plan.

-- Status updates: The surgery staff is available to give detailed updates over the phone between the hours of 9am and 6pm.
+Status Updates: The surgery staff is available to give detailed updates over the phone between the hours of 9am and 6pm.
 After-hours care is provided by the doctors and nurses of the emergency clinic.
-The Emergency Clinic is not able to give updates on CVSS patients to the owners.
+The emergency clinic is not able to give updates on CVSS patients to the owners.
 If there is a change in your pet’s status, a CVSS doctor will notify you as soon as possible.
-The status of all patients will be reassessed during the hours of 8:00 – 9:00 am.
-You may call after 9:00 am to receive an update on the status of your pet.
+The status of all patients will be reassessed during the hours of 8-9am each morning.
+You may call after 9am to receive an update on the status of your pet.

-- Discharge Appointment: Discharges are performed by appointment only, from 11 am-5 pm Monday through Friday, 9 am-11 am Saturday and 9 am-10:30 am on Sundays .
-Please call at 9:30 am Monday-Friday and at 9 am on the weekends to schedule your pet’s discharge appointment.
-At the time of discharge, a doctor will meet with you to discuss your pet’s postoperative care and recommendations for re-evaluation, and physical therapy, if indicated.
+Discharge Appointment: Discharges are performed by appointment only during the afternoon hours Monday through Friday, 9-11am Saturday and 9-10:30am on Sunday.
+Please call at 9:30am Monday through Friday and at 9am on the weekends to schedule your pet’s discharge appointment.
+At the time of discharge, a doctor will discuss your pet’s postoperative care and recommendations for re-evaluation and rehabilitation, if indicated.
 Please allow 45-60 minutes for the discharge.
 Please bring extra towels/blankets for the comfort of your pet on the ride home.

-- Incision Care: Please do not let your pet lick or chew at their incision.
-Make sure your pet is wearing an Elizabethan collar [E-collarl at all times when unsupervised.
-Licking will likely lead to an infection and could delay the healing process.
+Incision Care: Please do not let your pet lick or chew at their incision.
+Make sure your pet is wearing an Elizabethan collar (e-collar) at all times when unsupervised.
+Licking can lead to an infection and delay the healing process.
 Keep the incision clean and dry.
 Monitor for any discharge, excessive redness or discomfort and contact us should you have any concerns.

-- E-collar: If you would prefer a soft E-collar, or an inflatable E-collar to the routine plastic E-collar, they may be purchased at most pet stores.
-Please fit your pet with the E-collar prior to surgery and bring it with you the morning of hospital admittance.
+E-Collar: CVSS will provide your pet with a standard plastic e-collar at time of discharge.
+If you would prefer a soft e-collar, or an inflatable e-collar to the routine plastic e-collar, they may be purchased at most pet stores.
+CVSS uses standard e-collars because we have found them to be the most successful at preventing the majority of pets from accessing their incision.
+Should you choose to utilize a different style of e-collar, please fit your pet with it prior to surgery and bring it with you the morning of hospital admittance.

-- Confinement: Confinement for your pet is the equivalent to bed rest or house restriction for people .
-This is the hardest part of your pet’s recovery for you and them, but it is also the most important to ensure a positive outcome.
+Confinement: Confinement for your pet is the equivalent to bed rest or house restriction for people.
+This is often the most challenging part of your pet’s recovery for you and them, but it is also the most important to ensure a positive outcome.

-- Crate Confinement: A crate is often the most secure form of confinement.
-This is usually the safest option, especially for the first two weeks of recovery.
+- Crate confinement: A crate is often the most secure form of confinement and is usually the safest option, especially for the first two weeks of recovery.
 The crate should be large enough for your pet to stand up and turn around while wearing an e-collar.

-- Room Confinement: Confining your pet to a small room is another option, depending on the type of surgery your pet has had.
-The room needs to have secure, non-slippery flooring and no access to furniture, stairs, or surfaces the pet may jump on or off.
+- Room confinement: Confining your pet to a small room is another option, depending on the type of surgery your pet had.
+The room needs to have secure, non-slippery flooring and no access to furniture, stairs or surfaces the pet may jump on or off.

 Stairs: Please limit flights of stairs as much as possible.
 Carry small pets and support larger pets with a sling.

-Follow-up Appointments: Because we book up quickly, we strongly recommend you schedule your follow-up appointments at the time of discharge.
+Follow-up Appointments: Because our schedule fills up quickly, we strongly recommend you schedule your follow-up appointments at the time of discharge.

-- We do not schedule rechecks on the weekend unless it is a medical necessity such as a bandage change, in which case it needs to be scheduled before 11am.
+We do not schedule rechecks on the weekend unless it is a medical necessity like bandage change, in which case it will be scheduled before 11am.

-- Intubation – Method of providing an airway by passing an endotracheal tube into the trachea to allow for the passage of oxygen and/or anesthetic
+Intubation: Method of providing an airway by passing an endotracheal tube into the trachea to allow for the passage of oxygen and/or anesthetic medications.

-- Catheter – a flexible tube introduced into the body for administering fluids/medications or withdrawal of fluid, such as urine.
-IV catheters and urine catheters are routinely used in our hospital
+Catheter: A flexible tube introduced into the body for administering fluids/medications or withdrawal of fluid, such as urine.
+Intravenous (IV) catheters and urinary catheters are routinely used in our hospital.